Firms can apply for waivers and modifications to vary Handbook rules and alter their compliance obligations.

 Renewals or extensions

 If you wish to renew or extend an existing waiver you will need to submit a new application, detailing again how your request meets the statutory test.

 Please submit your application through our Connect portal and allow time for us to review your request.

 Applications are not automatically granted.
 Each application is assessed on its merits.
 Following our guidelines and suggestions will make sure you present the best possible case.
-But remember that not all rules can be waived or modified (eg rules derived from European Directives).
+But remember that not all rules can be waived or modified.

 If we decide to grant your application, we may attach conditions or requirements, such as extra reporting.